Mullewa, Western Australia: Television

 The programming schedule is mainly the same as the Seven, Nine and Ten stations in Perth, with variations for news bulletins, sport telecasts such as the Australian Football League and National Rugby League, children's and lifestyle programs and advertorials.
 GWN7 produces a 30-minute regional news program each weeknight (originating from Bunbury) with a newsroom based in Geraldton, covering the local area.

 Climate

-Mullewa has a semi-arid climate with hot summers and mild to cool winters.
+Mullewa has a hot semi-arid climate (Köppen BSh) with sweltering summers and pleasant to warm winters.
 The town features a dry summer/wetter winter routine, thus giving its climate some characteristics of the Mediterranean one.